dart-lang/site-www/src/codelabs/async-await/index.md

 ## Key terms
 This section provides definitions for the key terms that appear throughout this codelab.

+### General asynchronous programming terms
-The first section lists key terms that are generally used in asynchronous programming.
-The second section defines keywords and terminology for writing asynchronous programs in Dart.
+This section lists key terms that are generally used in asynchronous programming.

-### Asynchronous programming terms

 **synchronous operation**
 A synchronous operation blocks other operations from executing until it completes.